 Dynamic Agreement™ puts the power of creating agreement and addressing change in the hands of the people affected by it.

 Most relationships involve agreements.
-Some of those agreements are important enough to formalize.
-The importance we place on the relationship often determines what the participants want to know about each other.
-For example, if participants are considering entering into an agreement which may result in them being substantially affected by the actions of the other person, they’d probably want to know if the values and principles, and motivations of the other participant are acceptable for the purpose of the agreement (e.g. marriage, employment, business partnership, exclusive supplier, organization governance, landlord/tenant, etc.).
+Some of those agreements are important enough to write down and formalize in a contract.
+The importance we place on the relationship often determines what the persons involved want to know about each other.
+For example, if we’re considering entering into an agreement which may result in us being substantially affected by the actions of the other person, we’d probably want to know if:

-It’s beautiful when participants enter into an agreement and things work out exactly as planned with no conflict.
-Issues may arise, however, when:
+- It’s a beautiful thing when we enter into an agreement and things work out exactly as planned with no conflict.
+Issues may arise, though, when:

-- mistakes are made (e.g. low performing investments, misunderstandings, uninformed decisions, miscalculations, unrealistic expectations, etc.).
+- mistakes are made (e.g. low performing investments, uninformed decisions, miscalculations, unrealistic expectations, etc).

-- the participants are merely another “deal point” (who, what, when, where) of the contract like the start date and amount of money to be exchanged;
+- the parties are merely another “deal point” (who, what, when, where) of the contract like the start date and amount of money to be exchanged,

-- conflict is considered abnormal and treated as a breach of the agreement if it adversely affects the deal points;
+- conflict is abnormal and treated as a breach of the agreement if it adversely affects the deal points,

-- the possibility of change is addressed by referencing hypothetical situations and threatening sanctions which may result in the dissolution of the agreement; and
+- the possibility of change is addressed by threatening sanctions which may result in the dissolution of the agreement, and

-- a lawsuit, or other adversarial procedure (e.g. arbitration, mediation, etc.), is the means of dealing with the dissolved agreement.
+- a lawsuit, or other adversarial procedure, is usually the means of dealing with the dissolved agreement.

 - is collaboratively co-created with assistance of a Dynamic Agreement™ Attorney, if needed,

-- acknowledges and accepts change as a constant, and treats conflict as normal and representative of diverse perspectives;
+- regards change as a constant, and treats conflict as normal and representative of diverse perspectives